-Thank you to our friends and partners at the Epilepsy Therapy Project/epilepsy.com, the Epilepsy Foundation of America, and Canada’s SUDEP Aware for their tireless and determined pursuit of current and relevant information pertaining to the facts of SUDEP.
-What follows is gleaned from the efforts of these organizations and shared here with great thanks, gratitude, and honor to be working with groups so committed to working toward the same goals as the Danny Did Foundation.
+Thank you to our friends and partners at the Epilepsy Foundation SUDEP Institute, SUDEP Action in the United Kingdom and Canada’s SUDEP Aware for their tireless and determined pursuit of current information pertaining to the facts of SUDEP.
+What follows is gleaned from the efforts of these organizations and shared here with gratitude and honor to be working with groups so committed to working toward the same goals as the Danny Did Foundation.

 People who live with epilepsy or with a loved one who has epilepsy should be aware that epilepsy occasionally can be fatal.
 This uncomfortable truth often is hidden or ignored because it is relatively rare and so hard to discuss.
 Some doctors argue: don’t inform patients, because it will be too frightening.
 Others think that doctors should provide factual information and let patients and families decide how they best can deal with the information.

 The number of people dying as a result of mortality in epilepsy is difficult to determine.
-There is no central national or regional registry with long-term follow-up data to track such deaths, although several are being formed, particularly in Europe, Canada and the United States with the goal to accurately track each case.
-Information from county and state mortality registries is incomplete and incorrect.
+Several death registries have been formed in Europe, Canada and the United States with the goal to accurately track each case.
+Information from county and state mortality registries is sometimes incomplete or incorrect.
 Mortality statistics are based largely on diagnoses written on death certificates by treating physicians.
 Many physicians are unfamiliar with SUDEP, and so would not list SUDEP on a death certificate.
 County Medical Examiners, who often sign off on cases of otherwise unexplained or suspicious deaths, are more likely to have heard of SUDEP.
 Still, their diagnosis might make no mention of SUDEP, referring only to “epilepsy” or “seizure.”

-Although much study is underway, the reality is that mechanisms behind SUDEP are not entirely known, although there are several plausible theories, most of which focus on breathing (respiration), heart rhythms, and brain function.
+Although much study is underway, the reality is that mechanisms behind SUDEP are not entirely known.
+There are several plausible theories, most of which focus on breathing (respiration), heart rhythms, and brain function.
 It is unlikely that a single cause will explain all SUDEP deaths.